rome/tools/packages/@romefrontend/compiler/lint/rules/js/shoutyConstants.test.md

       │             ^^^

   ℹ You should avoid declaring constants with a string that's the same value as the variable name.
-    It introduces a level on unnecessary indirection when it's only two additional characters to inline.
+    It introduces a level of unnecessary indirection when it's only two additional characters to inline.

   ℹ This constant is declared here